unhelpfulmoose/secure-file-storage/README.md

 ## Running PostgreSQL

 The app expects PostgreSQL on port `5434` (not the default 5432 — this avoids conflicts if you already have PostgreSQL installed).
+Start terminal.
 Run it with Docker:

 ```bash
 docker run -d -p 5434:5432 --name postgres -e POSTGRES_PASSWORD=your-db-password -e POSTGRES_DB=securefiles postgres:16